-[2/8/2017] In our tireless and dedicated effort to manufacture high-quality precision parts, and maintain a reputation for accuracy and on-time reliability, Advanced Precision Machining (APM) Colorado machine shop relies on assortment of Computer Numerical Control (CNC) machines in our facility.
-In today’s modern machine shop, CNC equipment typically consists of multi-axis milling machines, lathes, routers and grinders, but also more advanced technology such as electrical discharge machines, plasma cutters, and waterjet cutters.
+In our tireless and dedicated effort to manufacture high-quality precision parts, and maintain a reputation for accuracy and on-time reliability, Advanced Precision Machining (APM) Colorado machine shop relies on an assortment of Computer Numerical Control (CNC) machines in our facility.
+In today’s modern machine shop, CNC equipment typically consists of multi-axis milling machines, lathes, routers and grinders, but also newer technology such as robotic welders, laser marking machines, and 3D printers.
 With origins dating back to the 1950s, what was known first simply as “numerical control” lessened the need for constant operator attention and took the machine tools out of the hand of machinists, allowing for a first of its kind automation.
 Today, the punch tapes associated with numerical control have given rise to advanced computing technology, programming languages and computer-aided design (CAD) capabilities, making CNC technology an integral part of most manufacturing processes.

 At its core, CNC involves the use of computers to control the various machine tools listed in the first paragraph, and they function through the use of numerically controlled computer programs, most often written in a CNC machining programming language called G-Code.
 G-code sends the signals, or directions, to a piece of machining equipment on the shop floor directing such essential functions as cutting tool speeds, spindle position, feed rates, and all other coordinated movements.
 Most modern CNC systems have become highly automated and quite complex, augmented by the addition of CAD and computer-aided manufacturing (CAM) programs.
 Due to the complexities involved with modern machining, CNC machinists have evolved to become skilled in all aspects of drawing and design, code writing, and equipment operation.
 When all’s said and done however, a precision machined part in the end is only going to be manufactured as well as the programming that was input to create it.
 Because of its importance, APM would like to provide a short primer on some common CNC programming methods.